zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

    - unrecognized directives are silently ignored

-   - if a request paramater contains several converter directives, the leftmost wins
+   - if a request parameter contains several converter directives, the leftmost wins

    - if a request paramter contains several encoding directives, the